lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 - *Weighted Matrix Factorization (WMF)* breaks things up between observed and unobserved observations
     - This is helpful because the unobserved observations can be in the range of millions - for all the videos on YouTube, any user probably watches ~100 but there are millions of unobserved ones
     - Therefore, WMF allows us to introduce a new hyperparameter, $w_0$, that helps us to weight those unobserved observations and to reduce the computational complexity of it
-    - This is useful because it helps us to decompose the objective function into 2 specific sums that are easy to compute over sparse matrices - ultimately the calculation of this matrix is how we create our underlying $U$ and $V$ matrices from $M$
+    - This is useful because it helps us to decompose the objective function into 2 specific sums that are easy to compute over sparse matrices - ultimately the calculation of this matrix is how you create our underlying $U$ and $V$ matrices from $M$

 In the below equation there's a regularization portion not discussed in the Google Docs - it's a useful tool during training time
 $$